 This is the first part of a two-part series of “To be or not to be…”.
 In the backdrop of some recent political events in my own country, I have been trying to clear my mind of some deeper political issues, and these posts are rather unripe fruits of that self-questioning.
-Nevertheless, I have tried to avoid references to nitty-gritty of political events to the minimum, so as to avoid any partiality in my analysis.
+Nevertheless, I have tried to keep references to nitty-gritty of political events to the minimum, so as to avoid any partiality in my analysis.

 The rise of Donald Trump and Brexit are by no means isolated events.